1010l10/reviews-movies/README.md

 3. **CSS for Styling and GUI Enhancement:**
    Cascading Style Sheets (CSS) have been employed to style the application and enhance its graphical user interface (GUI).
 This includes designing a visually pleasing layout, optimizing user experience, and ensuring a cohesive and professional presentation.

  ## Hypothetical future app features
-  1. Connect application to database to store all movie reviews.
+  1. Connect the application to the database to store all movie reviews.
-  2. Add a comments form for additonal movie details.
+  2. Add a comments form for additional movie details.
-  3. Share reviews with other users using databse Auth users.
+  3. Share reviews with other users using authentication system.

 1. Clone the repository.